MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteString64(str string) (int, error)
 ```
-WriteString64 Writes the length of the string, using ReadUint64 and then reads the bytes of the string
+WriteString64 Writes the length of the string, using ReadUint64 and then Writes the bytes of the string

 #### func (*BigEndianWriter) WriteString8